 • Contact nominated referees to establish applicant’s suitability for children’s work.

-In this regard: Where the person has been at the church for more than 6 months but less than two years comments from at least two referees must be undertaken by telephone or in person.
+In this regard: Where the person has been at the church for more than 6 months but less than two years, comments from at least two referees must be undertaken by telephone or in person.
 Accepting letters of reference is not advised.
 Referees should include a children’s worker supervisor (from the candidate’s most recent place of fellowship or applicable children’s employer), and should be a person who has directly observed the candidate’s work with children or has observed their conduct around children.

 • WHERE appropriate, discuss the assessment outcome with others who may be able to meaningfully contribute to the assessment of the candidate’s suitability.